Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 Don’t use detergent because you can ruin the metal surface.

-2. Prep Your Workspace
+2. Prep the Workspace

-While the metal is drying, you should prep your workspace.
-Remove (or cover) objects near your workspace to prevent paint spills over them.
-Also, cover the floor with plastic wrap or a large drop cloth, especially wooden floors.
+Cover the floor with plastic wrap or a large drop cloth, especially wooden floors.

-3. Scrape The Metal
+3. Scrape the Metal Finish (If Any)

-You must scrape the paint off if the metal surface is painted (or sealed).
 To scrape the existing finish off, use a metal (or plastic) scraper.
 Just put the scraper under the paint, and lift it.
-You won’t be able to remove all the paint but remove as much as you can.
-For the leftover use paint stripping compound.

-4. Sand The Metal
+4. Sand the Metal

 5. Apply Primer